Psychology Department News

 Dr. Andrea Zevenbergen named a “Distinguished Teaching Professor”

 The Psychology Department would like to congratulate Dr. Zevenbergen for being awarded the rank of “Distinguished Teaching Professor”.
 This rare honor is bestowed upon professors who show mastery of teaching and mentorship and show a strong commitment to the growth of their students.
 We are lucky to have her!
+To read the official SUNY write-up on her promotion (it's at the very bottom), please click here.

 Interested in Doing an Independent Study in Psychology?